Printing and Soft-Binding

 Oral examination - taken by some PhD thesis students after submitting their thesis.
 For those enrolled from January 2014 this PhD thesis defence is mandatory.
 The Convener of Examiners sets up this oral examination for you, also known as a viva.
 The examination takes place after receiving the examiners' thesis reports.
-Check with your supervisor.
+Check for procedures with your supervisor.

 Resources that can support you: